Trinidad and Tobago travel advice

 • diplomatic missions

-Be particularly vigilant during religious holidays and if attending public events.
 Always be aware of your surroundings when in public places and exercise caution.

 Demonstrations

 Demonstrations and labour strikes occur.
 Even peaceful demonstrations can turn violent at any time.
-They can also lead to disruptions to essential services, traffic and public transportation.
+They can also lead to disruptions to essential services, traffic, and public transportation.

 • Avoid areas where demonstrations and large gatherings are taking place